unbit/uwsgi-docs/WebSockets.rst

 Sadly not all of the HTTP webserver/proxies work flawlessly with websockets.

 The uWSGI HTTP/HTTPS/SPDY router supports them without problems.
-Just remember to ass the --http-raw-body option
+Just remember to add the --http-raw-body option.

 .. parsed-literal::